aldew5/PB-Optim/README.md

 You must first run
 ``python3 train_mlp.py``
 with ``SAVE_WEIGHTS=TRUE`` in  ``config.py`` which will train a 2 layer MLP and save its weights.
-We will then postprocess these weights to compute a PAC-Bayes bound by training the corresponding SNN.
+You can then postprocess these weights to compute a PAC-Bayes bound by training the corresponding SNN (see following example).

 To run noisy KFAC on kfactored posterior for 10 epochs: